isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

         "command": "sflq-pool4-create",
         "arguments": {
             "start-address": "192.0.2.0",
-            "end-address": "192.0.2.255",
+            "end-address": "192.0.2.255"
-            "subnet-id" : 100,
-            "recreate": true
         }
     }

-Of the parameters shown above, only ``recreate`` is optional.

-For IPv6 pools the parameter ``lease-type`` with a value of either "IA_NA" or "IA_PD" is required.
-An example :isccmd:`sflq-pool6-create` command for recreating an IPv6 SFLQ pool for an address pool is shown below:
+An example :isccmd:`sflq-pool6-rebuild` command for rebuilding an IPv6 SFLQ pool for an address pool is shown below:

 ::